 I then say my goodbyes and drive to the Tsawwassen Ferry Terminal.
 I arrive in time for the 3PM sailing, but I end up waiting while two sailings leave before boarding the 5PM ferry.
 I go to the Seawwest Lounge, pay $12, and help myself to coffee and snacks while I work on the photos and videos from my road trip.
 It is a spectacularly scenic sunny day as the ferry sails through the southern Gulf Islands to Swartz Bay.
 Although I have enjoyed this 2-week road trip, it is good to finally be back home!

 I drive over to the Pima Air & Space Museum and spend several hours there on my last day in Tucson before I return home tomorrow.
 I took the tram tour last year when I visited Pima, and I take it again, since it is the most efficient way to see the huge number of aircraft on display outside.
-I check out Hanger 5, which is new from my previous visit.
-The new aircraft displayed in this hanger: a Spitfire, a PBY/Canso amphibian and a Mitchell bomber.
+I check out Hanger 5, which has new aircraft displayed: a Spitfire, a PBY/Canso amphibian and a Mitchell bomber.

 The other hangers have much the same displays, but I experience them again in a new way, since I take far fewer photos than I did last year.
-There is lots of time to delve a bit deeper into the aircraft that interest me, and skip others without feeling I’m missing something.
+This gives me lots of time to delve a bit deeper into the more interesting aircraft and skip others without feeling I’m missing something.
 I have a nice lunch in the cafeteria before driving back to the hotel in the afternoon.

 I go downstairs for breakfast and then check out of the Red Lion Inn.
 I head down to the University of Arizona, since a friend suggested I see their Optics Museum at the College of Optical Sciences. the University is located downtown, which is on the way to my new hotel on the south side of Tucson.
 I manage to find pay street parking only a couple of blocks away, and use Google Maps to find the building on campus.